Jey-Cee/ioBroker.net-tools/README.md

 ### Port scan

+You can enter a list of ports or an range in config that should be scanned by default.
+If this field is empty the range 0-65535 will be taken as default.
+It is also possible to specify a list or range for every device which will be used for a single scan.

+Enter a list or range of ports in object portList, if you want.
+This overwrites the setting in config.
-Set scan to true, this will scan for all open ports in a range of 0-65535.
+Set scan to true, this will scan for all open ports in the range of 0-65535 or what is defined in portList.
 This process takes a while.
 The result will be written to object ports.

 ---